g45t345rt/derosphere/features.md

 - ✔ Open specific NFT image in the browser from id or NFT asset token
 - ☐ Export seals metadata

-### NFT Trade - Exchange / auction for Asset Tokens
+### Asset Trading - Exchange / auction for Asset Tokens & NFTs

 Exchange any type of asset token for DERO or other Asset Token